 The publisher is asked to attach certain information and supporting documents to its application (see details).

 An application for an ISSN can be submitted up to 3 months before a publication is released, if the information and documents provided demonstrate that the project is sufficiently advanced.
-Please note that the assigned ISSN is only duly registered in the ISSN International Register once the first issue is received.
+Please note that the assigned ISSN is only duly registered in the ISSN International Portal once the first issue is received.

 This rule applies only to print and CD-ROM publications.

 Online resources are usually not ISSN assigned ahead of publication.

 Furthermore, for all new scholarly publications, 5 articles are considered as a minimum for making a complete issue.